nanocurrency/nano-docs/docs/protocol-design/orv-consensus.md

 title: Protocol Design - ORV Consensus
-description: Take a deep dive into the unique, gossip-based algorithm used by Nano to generate global consensus across all nodes on the network
+description: Take a deep dive into the unique, gossip-based algorithm used by nano to generate global consensus across all nodes on the network

 # Protocol Design - ORV Consensus